eelcocramer/node-bluetooth-serial-port/README.md

 * Only tested on Linux
 * Only available on Linux and BSD like systems
 * Not available for Windows and Mac OS X
+* Currently all data is passed as strings

 # Install